Skip to Content Top

 Thursday, OCTOBER 18, 2012

+Death tolls from Meningitis Outbreak now at 19.
 245 Infected.
 Those who become ill are advised to contact a doctor immediately.

 The widening meningitis outbreak has killed 19 people and infected 245, according to the U.S. Centers for Disease Control and Prevention (CDC).